Kirinyaga University has sourced funds to support a limited number of academically bright but needy students.

 News & Events

-On behalf of the entire Kirinyaga University (KYU’s) fraternity, the offices of the Vice Chancellor, and that of the Deputy Vice-Chancellor in charge of Academic, Research and Student Affairs, congratulate the Stakeholders, faculty and students for their commendable performance at Kirinyaga university fifth Science, Technology and Innovation Day.
+On behalf of the entire Kirinyaga University (KYU’s) fraternity, the office of the Vice Chancellor, and that of the Deputy Vice-Chancellor in charge of Academic, Research and Student Affairs, congratulate Dr. Dickson Mwenda Kinyua for his outstanding contribution to groundbreaking malaria detection research.

 Kirinyaga University successfully hosted its 6th Annual Mathematics, Robotics Contest and Career Day on Saturday, March 7, 2026, bringing together bright young minds from various high schools.
 The event provided a vibrant platform for students to showcase their academic abilities, creativity and innovation in the fields of mathematics and robotics.
 During the event, visiting high school students enthusiastically participated in mathematics contests and robotics competitions, demonstrating impressive problem-solving skills, analytical thinking, and technological creativity.
 The competitions challenged participants to apply classroom knowledge to practical situations, encouraging teamwork and innovative solutions.